Most Land Rover automatic transmission problems such as limp mode, not being able to go over 30mph, slipping, or erratic shifting are caused by low

 Common symptoms you may notice when your Land Rover check engine light comes on:

-- Service required warning message on dashboard
+- Service required a warning message on the dashboard.

 - Engine Rough running